DIARY-Top Economic Events to Nov. 30 | Education

 Government Debt Auctions Political and General News

-** CLEVELAND - Federal Reserve Bank of Cleveland President Loretta Mester gives opening remarks before the "Real-Time Data Analysis, Methods, and Applications" conference sponsored by the Federal Reserve Bank of Cleveland - 1250 GMT. ** CLEVELAND - Federal Reserve Bank of Cleveland President Loretta Mester speaks on monetary policy and the economic outlook before the Council for Economic Education "Economists on the Economy" event - 2230 GMT.

-** WASHINGTON - Federal Reserve Board Governor Lisa Cook speaks on the economic outlook at the Peterson Institute for International Economics - 1700 GMT. ** LEXINGTON, Ky. - Federal Reserve Board Governor Christopher Waller speaks on the economic outlook before the Mark C. Berger Workshop Series - 2100 GMT.
+** LONDON - Jonathan Haskel, an external member of the Bank of England's Monetary Policy Committee, gives a talk about his new book "Restarting the Future: How to Fix the Intangible Economy" at an event hosted by Britain's Society of Professional Economists. – 1700 GMT.
+CLEVELAND - Federal Reserve Bank of Cleveland President Loretta Mester gives opening remarks before the "Real-Time Data Analysis, Methods, and Applications" conference sponsored by the Federal Reserve Bank of Cleveland - 1250 GMT.
+CLEVELAND - Federal Reserve Bank of Cleveland President Loretta Mester speaks on monetary policy and the economic outlook before the Council for Economic Education "Economists on the Economy" event - 2230 GMT.
+WASHINGTON - Federal Reserve Board Governor Lisa Cook speaks on the economic outlook at the Peterson Institute for International Economics - 1700 GMT.
+LEXINGTON, Ky. - Federal Reserve Board Governor Christopher Waller speaks on the economic outlook before the Mark C. Berger Workshop Series - 2100 GMT.
 CHICAGO, United States - Federal Reserve Bank of Chicago President Charles Evans participates in moderated Q&A with Illinois Chamber of Commerce. - 1700 GMT HALIFAX, Canada - Bank of Canada Governor Tiff Macklem will deliver a speech at the Halifax Chamber of Commerce in Nova Scotia - 1550 GMT.
-FRIDAY, OCTOBER 7

-** ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic participates in panel discussion, "Prosperity for All 2: Sharing Solutions to Close Atlanta's Wealth Gap" before a Goodwill of North Georgia event - 1600 GMT.
+FRIDAY, OCTOBER 7 ** MINNEAPOLIS - Federal Reserve Bank of Minneapolis President Neel Kashkari gives opening remarks and participates in a fireside chat before the virtual "Agriculture, Food, and Inflation: Drivers and Our Patch Forward" symposium co-hosted by the Federal Reserve Bank of Minneapolis and the Federal Reserve Bank of Kansas City - 1500 GMT.
+ATLANTA - Federal Reserve Bank of Atlanta President Raphael Bostic participates in panel discussion, "Prosperity for All 2: Sharing Solutions to Close Atlanta's Wealth Gap" before a Goodwill of North Georgia event - 1600 GMT.
 LONDON - Deputy governor for Markets and Banking at BOE Dave Ramsden gives a speech at the Securities Industry Conference 'Development of Fintech services' – 1025 GMT.
 BUFFALO, United States - Federal Reserve Bank of New York President John Williams participates in fireside chat and moderated question-and-answer session organized by SUNY Buffalo State, in Buffalo, N.Y. – 1400 GMT.
-MONDAY, OCTOBER 10 ** FRANKFURT - Opening remarks by ECB chief economist Philip Lane at the ECB Conference on Monetary Policy - 1300 GMT.
+MONDAY, OCTOBER 10 FRANKFURT - Opening remarks by ECB chief economist Philip Lane at the ECB Conference on Monetary Policy - 1300 GMT.
 CHICAGO, Illinois - Federal Reserve Bank of Chicago President Charles Evans speaks on current economic conditions and monetary policy before the National Association for Business Economics (NABE) 64th Annual Meeting, "Shocks and Aftershocks: Finding Balance in an Unstable World" – 1300 GMT.
-STOCKHOLM - Deputy Governor at Riksbank Henry Ohlsson participates in a panel discussion in connection with the announcement of the Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – 1530 GMT.
+STOCKHOLM - Deputy Governor at Riksbank Henry Ohlsson participates in a panel discussion in connection with the announcement of the Riksbank Prize in Economic Sciences in Memory of Alfred Nobel – 1600 GMT.
 TUESDAY, OCTOBER 11

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)